iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.uwmedicine.android.wash.virtualclinic 3 reviews"/>
 </p>

+> I see where they're going but have some work to do to simplify and make the program welcoming, streamlined and easy.<br> :date: __2021-04-18 14:46:52__

 > Can't be sure this is for University of Washington.
 My logon doesn't work but works on my desktop.<br> :date: __2020-06-02 21:36:24__